jqno/equalsverifier/_errormessages/classcastexception.md

 ---
 title: "ClassCastException: java.lang.Object cannot be cast to ..."
 ---
 There can be two causes for this error message.
 First, maybe you really did cast an `Object` to something it's not.
-Can't find the cast?
-Call EqualsVerifier with the `.debug()` method to see a full stacktrace.

 Second, it might be a generics problem.
 In this case, it will always be `java.lang.Object` that cannot be cast to some other class.
+This issue was solved in EqualsVerifier 2.0.
+If you haven't [upgraded](/equalsverifier/migration1to2) yet, please do so if you can!
+If not, continue reading.

 Consider the following (partial) class:

 {% highlight java %}
 final class StringReference {